County hut

 Type

-County Hut was one of the last NZFS S70 six-bunk designs, built in 1971.
-It is lined, has a roof-fed water tank, and a toilet.
+County Hut was one of the last NZFS S70 six-bunk designs.
+It was built in 1971, is lined, has a roof-fed water tank, and a toilet.
 There is no fire or woodburner.

 Condition

 County Hut is in tip-top condition currently.
 Repainting and maintenance work was carried out by DOC in 2003 and a new water tank installed.
 Geoff Spearpoint added a door flashing and a proper door handle to supplement the bolt and did some repairs and weatherproofing around the door sill in 2018.
-In March 2021 Geoff organised and lead a party of five for eight days of restoration work.
-The roof ridging, gable flashing, and three sheets of corrugated iron were replaced with coloursteel.
-The clearlight was replaced and a clear plastic drip liner added, and lead head nails were replaced with screws and storm clips.
-The vegetation and ground were cleared all around and all four corner piles were dug out and replaced to code with over 700kg of ready mix being prepared by hand.
+In March 2021 He organised another work party to replace the roof ridging, gable flashing, and replace three sheets of corrugated iron with coloursteel.
+The clearlight was replaced and a clear plastic drip liner added.
+The roof's lead head nails were replaced with tech screws and storm clips.
+The vegetation around the Hut was cleared and all the corner piles were replaced to code with over 700kg of ready mix being prepared by hand.
 The roof and exterior were scraped, rust converted, primed, and top coated twice.
-The rainwater catching system was restored.
-The window frames and sills were sealed, flashed, sanded and repainted.
+The rainwater system was restored, window frames and sills sealed, flashed, sanded and repainted.
 The toilet was re levelled, re-roofed, scrubbed out, prepped and painted.
-Inside the Hut, some water damaged ply lining was replaced, the bunks were moved, and the interior washed and painted.
-Various details like the legacy first aid kit, the outside bench, water tank stand, doors and seats were cleaned sanded painted.
-The helipad was cleared, extended and stabilised and the track up from the Bloomfield trimmed and marked.
+Inside the Hut, some water damaged ply lining was replaced and the interior washed and painted.
+The helipad was cleared, extended and stabilised and the track up from the Blomfield trimmed and marked.
+One of the louvre panes in the end window is broken and has been wired together.
+The recent increase in the number of fly-in hunting parties has brough with it the usual clutter of alcohol bottles and cans, gas cannisters, and other rubbish.
+This is a volunteer maintained hut and it's really disappointing after all the work that we do for the outdoor community that these people are too lazy or inconsiderate to fly their rubbish out with them.

 Routes